 Species Only (SO) surveys record only the presence of the species with no abundance information.
 On the survey form, the Species Only category in the Survey Type section is filled in and the Single category is used to indicate the presence of the species.
 A single SO survey may span multiple dives (or even an entire dive trip).
 Its primary use is to list species that were sighted outside of dives where SA surveys were taken.
 These surveys help to fill in the distribution data for species but contribute nothing to the survey bottom time or to the Sighting Frequency or Density calculations.
 For species that are included on a report only because they appeared in a SO survey, the %SF and Den columns are filled in with the text "----SO----".

-In temperate regions (PNW, CAL, SAS and NE) where invertebrates and algae are also surveyed, there is no option to conduct a Species Only (SO) survey.
+In temperate regions (PNW, CAL, SAS, NE, and EAM) where invertebrates and algae are also surveyed, there is no option to conduct a Species Only (SO) survey.
 Choices are Fish Only, Invertebrates Only, and Fish & Invertebrates.

 Density Index (Den)